 12 Best Long Head Bicep Exercises For Massive Peaks

-The long head comprises the majority of the biceps’ peak, whereas the short head sits on the inner side and contributes to the biceps’ width.
+• The short head is located along the inner side of the anterior upper arm.
+Whereas the short head sits on the inner side and contributes to the biceps width and fullness.

 How To Build Long Head Of Biceps